BurlapRobot/pdx-fss/content/about.md

 ---
 title: About Portland Families for Safe Streets
+metaDescription: Learn about Portland Families for Safe Streets, our mission to advocate for life-saving transportation chagnes, and our leadership team.
+metaImage: /images/support.jpg
 content: >-
   # About Portland Families for Safe Streets

   Portland Families for Safe Streets is a small but growing road safety organization.
 Whether you have been directly impacted by road violence or an ally to the road safety movement, you are welcome to join our community of road-safety advocates.

   The Portland chapter was founded in 2015.
 When Kristi Finney-Dunn, whose son Dustin was killed by a drunk driver in 2010, learned about the New York chapter of Families for Safe Streets, she decided to reach out to local safe streets advocates.
 With support from the Bicycle Transportation Alliance, Oregon Walks and PBOT, Finney-Dunn connected with Susan Kubota, David Sale, and Kim Stone to found a chapter in Portland.
 Families for Safe Streets is now a national organization with chapters all across the country.

   ## Mission